Usage

 discover characteristics

-initialize (register for internal status notifications)
+initialize (register for internal state notifications)

 discover Open GoPro version

-connect via WiFi (unless specified not to via argument)
+connect via WiFi

 Wired Opening